-Parent regulations Faculty Board's supplementary rules
+Parent regulations Faculty Board's supplementary rules 2.
+Eligibility 2.1 General entry requirements A person meets the general entry requirements for third-cycle courses and study programmes if he or she (I) has been awarded a second-cycle qualification, (ii) has satisfied the requirements for courses comprising at least 240 credits of which at least 60 credits were awarded in the second-cycle, or (iii) has acquired substanti- ally equivalent knowledge in some other

-2017/2700.
-3 2.
-Eligibility 5 2.1 General entry requirements A person meets the general entry requirements for third-cycle courses and study programmes if he or she (I) has been awarded a second-cycle qualification, (ii) has satisfied the requirements for courses comprising at least 240 credits of which at least 60 credits were awarded in the second-cycle, or (iii) has acquired substanti- ally equivalent knowledge in some other way in Sweden or abroad.
+The vised by the Faculty Doard 2025 05 17, Diff 00 20 3 way in Sweden or abroad.
 The dean concerned may permit an exemp- tion from the general entry requirements for an individual applicant if there are special grounds.
 (Higher Education Ordinance 7:39; Admission Regulations § 3.1) The decision on exemptions from the general entry requirements is delegated to the Head of the Department at the Admitting Department.
 2.2 Specific entry requirements The specific entry requirements laid down shall be essential for students to be able to benefit from the course or study program- me.
 These requirements may comprise (i) knowledge from one or more higher educa- tion courses and study programmes or cor- responding courses and study programmes, (ii) specific professional or vocational expe- rience, and (iii) requisite language skills or other conditions determined by the course or study programme.
-(Higher Education Ordinance 7:40) To meet the specific entry requirements for third-cycle studies , applicants must (i) have completed a second-cycle (advanced-level) teaching degree that includes a degree project worth at least 15 higher education credits, as well as at least 90 higher educa- tion credits in a subject area in the fields of mathematics or the natural sciences (includ- ing studies in mathematics for at least 60 higher education credits at the second-cycle level), or (ii) have equivalent qualifications from an educational institution in Sweden or in another country.
-The requirements in the specific entry requirements are to be indicated by the general syllabus of the third-cycle subject in question (Admission Regulations § 3.2)
+(Higher Education Ordinance 7:40) To meet the specific entry requirements for third-cycle studies, applicants must: (i) have a second-cycle (advanced-level) degree in a relevant subject area in the natural sciences, or (ii) have completed studies for at least 60 higher education credits at a second-cycle level in relevant subject areas in the natural sciences, or (iii) have complet- ed a corresponding programme of relevance to the planned third-cycle programme, in Sweden or in another country, or have equivalent qualifications.
+The requirements in the specific entry requirements are to be indicated by the Relevant for the planned third-cycle education general syllabus of the third-cycle subject in question (Admission Regulations § 3.2) The specific entry requirements also include an acceptable command of spoken and written English.
+Guidelines for assessing English proficiency may include a minimum score of 550 on the TOEFL test (or 213 on the TOEFL-CBT, or 79 on the TOEFL-iBT).